j0shbregman/MDE-PowerBI-Templates/ASR_scripts/ReadMe.md

 This repo contains information about the following scripts:
 * AddShortcuts.ps1 - Powershell script that attempts to restore impacted shortcuts based on imformation retrieved from VSS and registry
-* MpTaskBarRecover.exe - Executable that attempts to restore taskbar links and libraries based on information retrieved from the registry
+* MpRecoverTaskbar.exe - Executable that attempts to restore taskbar links and libraries based on information retrieved from the registry
 * ASROfficeWin32IsSystemImpacted.ps1 - Powershell script that checks based on available logs and events if a machine has been impacted by this issue

-**Note:**  All of these scripts are signed by Mircorosft.
+**Note:**  All of these scripts are signed by Mircosoft.

 ## AddShortcuts.ps1